Some thoughts as a Minnesotan, American, and Human

 More technical info on the APT format used by some weather satellites: https://open-weather.community/open-weather-apt-guide/

-Good basic intro to receiving US weather satellites (NOAA and GOES): https://hamsignal.com/blog/this-is-major-tom-to-ground-control
+Good basic intro to receiving US weather satellites (NOAA VHF series are retired, but GOES is still available): https://hamsignal.com/blog/this-is-major-tom-to-ground-control

 Step-by-step guide to geostationary weather satellites like GOES and GK-2A: https://www.rtl-sdr.com/rtl-sdr-com-goes-16-17-and-gk-2a-weather-satellite-reception-comprehensive-tutorial/